-3.1.
-Outstanding portfolios of members and their constituents, and the value of securities deposited by the members towards the margin requirements on account of their proprietary trades as well as constituent trades shall be assessed over a range of historical and hypothetical stress scenarios.

-- 3.2.
-Historical stress scenarios are based on historically observed extreme movements in risk factors over a short duration which is equal to the MPOR1 applicable for the segment.
-Risk factors include USD/INR spot and forward exchange rates, standard tenor interest rates and swap rates. - 3.3.
+- 3.1.
+Outstanding rupee derivatives trade portfolios of the members and their constituents, and the value of securities deposited by the members towards the margin requirements on account of their proprietary trades as well as constituent trades shall be assessed over a range of historical and hypothetical stress scenarios. - 3.2.
+Historical stress scenarios are based on historically observed extreme movements in risk factors over a short duration which is equal to the MPOR1 applicable for the swap instrument.
+Risk factors include standard tenor swap rates, interest rates and USD/INR spot and forward exchange rates. - 3.3.
 Hypothetical scenarios are based on extreme value distributions, such as Generalised Pareto distribution, which are used to determine extreme movements in risk factors at a very high confidence level.
 Presently, confidence level of 99.9% is being considered. - 3.4.
 For each scenario, losses shall be computed separately for a member's proprietary portfolio and for each of its constituent's portfolio.
 Such losses shall be set-off against the stressed value of the respective member/constituent's securities deposited by the member towards margin requirement.
 The resulting residual losses (ignoring gains) of all constituents of the member shall be aggregated and then added to the residual loss on the member's proprietary account.
 In case of a gain on the member's proprietary account for the given scenario, then such gain shall be used to set-off aggregate losses on its constituents' account(s).
-The resultant loss at the member level, if any, shall be considered as the stress loss on account of the member for the given scenario. - 3.5.
-Stress losses (ignoring profits) on account of members and their affiliates are then aggregated for each group of members and for each stress scenario.
+The resultant loss at the member level, if any, shall be considered as the stress loss on account of the member for the given scenario.